 Then, tackle the bigger, revolutionary changes and back them up with policy.
 Rather than judge worker performance by hours, which is easy, do the hard work of figuring out what the mission of the work is and the right metrics to gauge results.

 Take advantage of technology.
 Make flexibility the default for every worker, rather than the rare and stigmatized exception for new parents.
-Research by Nicholas Bloom, another Stanford economist, has found that workers given flexible schedules are more productive and happier -- and they save companies money.
+Research by Nicholas Bloom, another Stanford economist, has found that workers given flexible schedules are more productive and happier – and they save companies money.
 For hourly workers, give them cross-training and predictable schedules with stable hours at a living wage.
 Support a national paid family leave program, vacation policy and better infrastructure for child and elder care, and create the cultures that support workers actually using them.

 And, instead of “meternity” leaves to refresh, reset and have real time for self-reflection, follow the lead of companies who actually give workers sabbaticals, like Nike, Adobe, the Boston Consulting Group, Deloitte, PwC, General Mills, Klimpton Hotels, REI, The Cheesecake Factory, QuickTrip and others.

-The point is, if we change the way we work -- to both make work better and to give people time for their lives -- perhaps no one would ever get so worn out and sucked dry that they would have to yearn for a Meternity Leave.
+The point is, if we change the way we work – to both make work better and to give people time for their lives – perhaps no one would ever get so worn out and sucked dry that they would have to yearn for a Meternity Leave.